On This Page:

 - Why Is Early Detection Important?

-A patient’s outcome can be affected by his or her:
+A patient’s outcome can be affected by their:

 - Disease stage